 Zoe rolled her eyes at the sight of Detective Wallace checking his gun.
-It was cheap-looking, plastic, she couldn’t imagine it would work on a human, let alone a supervillain.
+It was cheap-looking, plastic, made in China probably.
+She couldn’t imagine it would work on a human, let alone a supervillain.
 “All right, it’s your funeral.”

 After she said the word funeral she started to wonder if she even could die, if her body would just keep healing itself forever.
 No funeral, no gravestone, no obituary, no mourners.
 Would she keep aging, just get older and older but never be able to die?
 While Zoe certainly didn’t want to die any time soon, that sounded awful.
 If she stayed young forever and all her friends and loved ones aged and died around her, that sounded equally awful.
 Sanjay had impenetrable skin and super strength, but he definitely aged, she’d seen pictures of him when he was younger and he had wrinkles between his brows and a couple white hairs in amongst the ebony ones.
 He was 35 years old already and that meant his life was half-over.
 That didn’t give them very much time, especially if you measured it against an eternal lifespan or even just an unusually long one.